ShimmerEngineering/ShimmerAndroidAPI/README.md

 # Changelog
+15 April 2020 (3.0.66Beta)
+- Updated Android support libraries to use AndroidX

 28 February 2020 (3.0.65Beta)
 - Fixed bug with Bluetooth Manager Example & Service Example where upon Bluetooth connection, SD logging devices would not show up as connected
 - Added getNumShimmersConnected to ConnectedShimmersListFragment